marp-team/marp/README.md

 ## Marp family

-Our projects have consisted of manyrepos in order to focus limited scope per repository.
+Our project is spread over many repos in order to focus on a limited scope per repository.
 Active projects are shown as emphasized in following list.

-This repo (**[@marp-team/marp][marp]**) is an entrance to Marp family, and places [our website](https://marp.app/).
+This repo (**[@marp-team/marp][marp]**) is an entrance to the Marp family, and places [our website](https://marp.app/).

 ### Framework / Core